This article was written in 2016 and updated in 2017.

 1. Time, please, ladies and gentlemen

-Last week we had two sure signs of spring -- the vernal equinox (vårdagjämning) and the arrival of summer time (sommartid) when we screwed the clocks forward an hour and raged against the machine for depriving us of a full night's sleep.
-So make a note of these words as they're cropping up everywhere -- even in politics.
+Despite snow in parts of the country, this week we still have two sure signs of spring — the vernal equinox (vårdagjämning) and the arrival of summer time (sommartid) when we screw the clocks forward an hour and rage against the machine for depriving us of a full night's sleep.
+So make a note of these words as they're cropping up everywhere.

-So elated was one member of parliament at the arrival of spring this year that he never wants to go back and is lobbying to make summertime permanent.
+So elated was one member of parliament at the arrival of spring last year that he never wants to go back and is lobbying to make summertime permanent.
 “You can not remove the winter, but you can make it brighter,” he said.
+Despite his efforts, the clocks will go forward this weekend.

 Swedes loving the spring weather.
 Photo: Sofie Wiklund/TT